ngoushal/Dashboards_visualization/redesign/README.md

 ## Actions/Corrective measures:
 ### Government health organizations:
--Government should focus on supporting healthy eating and active living.
+- Government should focus on supporting healthy eating and active living.
--The government should motivate people to help improve the dietary quality -The government should grant colleges and universities to work with cooperative extension and outreach services in states that have a higher obesity rate.
+- The government should motivate people to help improve the dietary quality
+- The government should grant colleges and universities to work with cooperative extension and outreach services in states that have a higher obesity rate.
--The government should try to come up with schemes that can make healthier foods more accessible and affordable to everyone.
+- The government should try to come up with schemes that can make healthier foods more accessible and affordable to everyone.

 ### Healthcare professionals:
--Doctors can have a string influence on the health choice of individuals.
+- Doctors can have a string influence on the health choice of individuals.
--They can be the role models for healthy lifestyle.
+- They can be the role models for healthy lifestyle.
--They can bring their knowledge and standing to advocate for healthy changes that reach people well beyond the walls of the clinic.
+- They can bring their knowledge and standing to advocate for healthy changes that reach people well beyond the walls of the clinic.
--They should create and promote prevention programs that can be instituted plan wide; and use their status in the community to support and sponsor wide-ranging prevention efforts, such as healthy meals in school, jogging and walking events, and the education of policymakers.
+- They should create and promote prevention programs that can be instituted plan wide; and use their status in the community to support and sponsor wide-ranging prevention efforts, such as healthy meals in school, jogging and walking events, and the education of policymakers.

 ### General public:
--People should become more cautious towards what type of food they are consuming.
+- People should become more cautious towards what type of food they are consuming.
--They should try to improve their eating habits and increase physical activity.
+- They should try to improve their eating habits and increase physical activity.
--After the age of 35, they should find ways to be physically more active either by having a regular exercise schedule or figuring out alternative means to exercise.
+- After the age of 35, they should find ways to be physically more active either by having a regular exercise schedule or figuring out alternative means to exercise.

 ## Road map with future enhancements:
--Over the years, the regions with maximum obesity are the same which shows that the government has not been taking any measures to reduce the numbers and to spread awareness
+- Over the years, the regions with maximum obesity are the same which shows that the government has not been taking any measures to reduce the numbers and to spread awareness
--In the future, I can think of a campaign or a plan that can be organized in those regions to make people aware of the problem
+- In the future, I can think of a campaign or a plan that can be organized in those regions to make people aware of the problem
--The rate of increasing obesity over the years can be related to the social activity of the people over the internet.
+- The rate of increasing obesity over the years can be related to the social activity of the people over the internet.
 During the 1990’s the obesity rate was much lower and with more people moving towards socialization over the internet, the physical activity and the body movement has reduced leading to higher rate of obesity

 ## References :